a19836/bloxtor/README.md

 ## What is Bloxtor

 Bloxtor is a **professional and intelligent web-development framework designed for No-Coders, Low-Coders, and Coders alike**.
 It functions as a versatile code reader and converter, seamlessly transforming code into visual environments and visual components back into code.
+The concept is to provide a centralized AI-powered web development platform with multiple levels of Citizen Development, empowering both technical and non-technical developers to easily create any type of web application, while also giving programmers a robust tool they can rely on as their primary development resource.
 Discover more about Bloxtor on our homepage: [https://www.bloxtor.com]

-- All installations steps are in [INSTALL.md](./INSTALL.md)
+- All installations steps are in [INSTALL.md](./INSTALL.md).
 - Please read our documentation [here](https://bloxtor.com/onlineitframeworktutorial/).
 - Please watch our video tutorials [here](https://bloxtor.com/onlineitframeworktutorial/?block_id=video/simple).
-- Please read the Bloxtor terms and conditions at [LICENSE.md](./LICENSE.md)
+- Please read the Bloxtor terms and conditions at [LICENSE.md](./LICENSE.md).
-- Please read our tasks list at [TODOS.md](./TODOS.md) to understand how can you help us improve Bloxtor
+- Please read our tasks list at [TODOS.md](./TODOS.md) to understand how can you help us improve Bloxtor.
+- Stay updated with the latest Bloxtor news by subscribing to our LinkedIn channel [here](https://www.linkedin.com/company/bloxtor/).

 ### Key Features